mouseless/learn-nuxt/README.md

 Demo is at [/demo/content-query](/demo/content-query)

+### Trailing Slash Problem Workaround

+Nuxt generates an `index.html` file under each route and this causes some static site hosting services, such as GitHub Pages, to add a trailing slash to urls.
+When this happens that page fails to load resources with a relative path.
+To workaround this we've added a client side script that checks if `route.path` has a trailing slash.
+We know that this is not the best solution, but for now this is the workaround we use.

+You can see this work around in `.theme/app.vue` file.

 ## Public Assets

 To serve static assets in a theme like `.css` or `.png` files simply put any